3 Chapter 3- Understanding Labor Cost

 - Budgeting: Knowing the total cost of staffing allows for more accurate budgeting and financial planning.

-- Cost Analysis: By analyzing labor costs, businesses can make data-driven decisions to identify and correct areas for improvement, such as optimizing staffing during slow periods or negotiating better rates for employee benefits.
+- Cost Analysis: By analyzing labor costs, food & beverage businesses can make data-driven decisions to identify and correct areas for improvement, such as optimizing staffing during slow periods or negotiating better rates for employee benefits.

 In short, payroll costs are the direct wages you pay your staff, while labor costs encompass the total monetary impact of your workforce.
 Understanding both is crucial for effective fiscal management in the food & beverage industry.